Ye-Ji-Kim/NAVER-AI-RUSH-VISION/efficientnet/README.md

 ## Run experiment

-To run the baseline model training, stand in the `airush2020/spam` folder and run
+To run the model training, stand in the `airush2020/spam` folder and run
 ```
 nsml run -e nsml_train.py -d spam-1 -m "A good message" -g 1 -a "--experiment_name v1"
 ```